Reasoning over User Preferences: Knowledge Graph-Augmented LLMs for Explainable Conversational Recommendations: Experiments

 \subsubsection{Implementation Details}

-We implement COMPASS using the Llama3.1-8B model~\cite{dubey_llama3herdmodels_2024} as the base LLM, which consists of 32 transformer layers with an embedding dimension of 4096.
-We freeze all parameters of the base LLM and employ LoRA~\cite{hu2022lora} for fine-tuning.
-For the graph encoder, we set the number of layers to 1, with a hidden dimension of 768.
-We use batch sizes of 256 for pre-training and 128 for fine-tuning on the Inspired dataset.
-For the ReDial dataset, we maintain a batch size of 128 for both pre-training and fine-tuning.
-Early stopping is implemented to optimize training.
-All experiments are conducted on Nvidia A100 GPUs.
-For ground truth user preference summaries, we utilize the OpenAI API.
-More details on this process are provided in Appendix~\ref{app:ground-truth}.
-Our code will be made publicly available upon acceptance.
+We implement COMPASS using the Llama3.1-8B model~\cite{grattafiori2024llama3herdmodels} as the base LLM, freeze all base LLM parameters and employ LoRA~\cite{hu2022lora} for efficient fine-tuning.
+The graph encoder uses 1 layer with 768 hidden dimensions.
+For entity linking, we use provided entities for INSPIRED dataset and GPT-3.5 to extract entities from Redial dialogues, then apply text-embedding-ada-002 for semantic matching to KG entities.
+We use batch sizes of 256 for pre-training and 128 for fine-tuning on Inspired dataset.
+For ReDial dataset, we maintain a batch size of 128 for both pre-training and fine-tuning.
+All experiments run on Nvidia A100 GPUs.
+For ground truth preference summaries, we employ GPT-4 to generate summaries based on dialogue histories and associated item metadata from the KG using structured instruction templates\footnote{Code, data, and instruction templates are available at: \url{https://github.com/icedpanda/COMPASS-official}}.